-The expert is designated by a court order made in the course of the preliminary injunction; the content of the court order will define the expert's role.
-In general, the experts will comment on the urgency of the situation; the risk of deterioration of evidence; or the need to collect more information that the plaintiff might need to file an action in the future.
-The urgency does not change the general contradictory character of this expert opinion, which must be based on the opinion of the parties (this is different from the expert opinion on request, which, by definition, is non-contradictory).
+The expert is designated by a court order made during the preliminary injunction; the content of the court order will define the expert's role.
+In general, the expert will comment on the urgency of the situation; the risk of deterioration of evidence; or the need to collect more information that the plaintiff might need to file an action in the future.

-Experts may collect oral or written information from any person, pursuant to section 242 of the French Civil Process Order (CPC).
+Experts may collect oral or written information from any person, pursuant to section 242 of the Civil Process Order (CPC).
 They may also request the judge's support should he or she intend to question a third party refusing to provide requested information; the judge may order the third party, under threat of a penalty, to provide the expert with the requested information.